 For captioning, select a language.
-You can, optionally, enable live captioning.

 Note: When you check this option, all of your streaming destinations via the Cloud will include automatic live captions.

 For re-streaming, select Encoding for all destinations that are re-streamed via the Cloud.
 Click the Get More or the Manage Account button to navigate to the Telestream Cloud Dashboard.